NET PROMOTER SCORE (NPS)

 Many successful companies use net promoter as one of their primary customer metrics, including Apple, Zappos, Southwest, Procter & Gamble, Johnson & Johnson, and American Express, to name a few.
 Here are some examples of net promoter scores.

-What are some of the Best Practices Net Promoter implementation?
+What are some of the Best Practices for Net Promoter implementation?

 NPS is one of the simpler and more effective customer satisfaction methodologies.
 So, let’s go over some of the best practices.